 Sweet maple syrup, tangy vinegar and salty soy sauce with a kick of freshness from coriander really make for an extra special pork chop in this recipe.
-I particularly love serving them with griddled Baby Gem lettuce (a trick I picked up in America), which turns this humble salad green into something smoky, meaty and fresh.
+I particularly love serving the maple glazed pork chops with griddled Baby Gem lettuce (a trick I picked up in America), which turns this humble salad green into something smoky, meaty and fresh.

 1 tablespoon butter

 1 tablespoonrapeseed oil, plus extra for brushing

 4 large pork loin chops on the bone, 2.5cm thick

 1 small red onion, peeled and finely sliced

 6 Baby Gem lettuce, cut in half lengthways